LucidityWaver/ICA40511-Keywords/Portfolio/Web Development (PHP).md

 ####Database Tables
-The tables on the website were created dynamically using column names and datatypes retrieved from the database table.
+The tables on the website are created dynamically using column names and datatypes retrieved from the database table.

 Additionally, the table information was made sortable and responsive client-side using a jQuery plugin - [Tablesaw v2.0.2](https://github.com/filamentgroup/tablesaw)